 Even if the user cannot perceive a difference between the button and the background, they might be able to tell the difference between the airplane icon and everything else in the background.

 There are many reasons why we allow poor contrast into our world of design.
 Some involve sheer unawareness of the impact of poor contrast.
 Others involve the desire to make your design stand apart from the black and white design world.

 The fact of the matter is that contrast is one of the most fundamental elements of accessible design.
 It’s a big part of what makes assets in a design “perceivable” by users, disability or not.
 If you’re producing content that violates basic guidelines, stop and ask why.
 Sometimes just having the conversation with your team is enough to push them toward generating better, more accessible design.

 Joe O’Brian | Senior Human Factors Scientist | Research Collective

 Joe O’Brian is a Senior Human Factors Scientist at Research Collective.
 He has co-authored articles on topics ranging from judgment and decision making to education and healthcare technologies.
-At Research Collective, his contributions include project planning, observational and biometric research, and advanced statistical analysis for major automotive and healthcare organizations.
-Joe can be found on LinkedIn here.
+At Research Collective, his contributions include project planning, observational and biometric research, and advanced statistical analysis.
+You can find Joe on LinkedIn here.